owncloud-archive/documentation/developer_manual/general/devenv.rst

 ===========

 To be able to develop with ownCloud and also run unit tests, you will need to install `Node.js <https://nodejs.org>`_.

-Other required tools, `such as the required PHP modules`_, will be automatically installed by composer.
+Other required tools, `such as the required PHP modules`_, can be installed using composer.

 Get The Source
 ==============